saboor989/5443-Big-Data-saboor/Program1-writeup.md

 ]
 }

-Mostly the .csv file contains the headings for the columns and rows of data .
+Mostly the .csv file contains first line as headings for the columns and rows with the values of data .

-* reading the first line to be considered as the headings or key-value pairs for each object
+* Reading the first line to be considered as the headings or key-value pairs for each object
-* ceate object for the key-value pairs to be as main object into the file
+* Ceate object for the key-value pairs to be as main object into the file
-* read line by line for the data from the csv file till the end of file
+* Read line by line for the data from the csv file till the end of file one at time optimizing usage of memory
-* and read the "commas" as to considered as an value to create key-value in json file
+* Read the "commas" as to considered as an value to create key-value in json file and commas as delimiter for taking     values.
-* in the json file open and close and write the particular data as shown by inserting the proper "{}" and "[]" "" : and , to represent the json file format.
+* The json file open and close and write the particular data as shown by inserting the proper "{}" and "[]" "" : and , to represent the json file format.
 * for looping for the dynamic number of rows and columns to be written in json
 * in the end the the closing flower brace to indicate the end of object with many arrays with key value pairs.